 Flow Hive is donating 100% of profits from sales of our Flow Pollinator House that sold out last year in the United States and Australia.
 This funding is allocated to organizations that support local grassroots pollinator projects in these two countries.

-Our Flow Pollinator house is created from a combination of repurposed Western Red Cedar timber offcuts and unused panels from our Flow Hive 2 and sustainably sourced bamboo.
+Our Flow Pollinator house is created from a combination of repurposed timber offcuts with unused panels from our Flow Hive 2 and sustainably sourced bamboo.

 Specifically targeted towards solitary nesting bees—which make up the majority of over 19,000 bee species worldwide—these cosy homes provide and encourage solitary nesting pollinators to take up residence in your garden.